Why does my cat keep getting sick?

 - Ingesting toxic food or material

-Your cat's diet can also give them an upset stomach if it doesn't contain the right mix of nutrients, or contains specific foods or elements known to aggravate their digestion.
+Your cat's diet can also give them an upset stomach if it doesn't contain the right mix of nutrients, or contains specific ingredients known to aggravate their digestion.

 One of the simplest ways to protect your cat against digestive issues and avoid an upset stomach is to make sure you are giving them a complete, nutritionally balanced food.
 If your cat has particular digestive sensitivities, food designed to support their gastrointestinal health can be an excellent way to keep up their well-being.
-Your vet may also recommend this diet as a "recovery" food to rebalance their system.
+Your vet may also recommend this type of diet as a "recovery" food to rebalance their system.
+It’s important to feed this diet exclusively, and not combine with treats, human foods, or other extras.

 These foods contain highly digestible protein sources which are easy for your cat's body to absorb, meaning their digestive system has to work less to access nutrients.
 They may also contain single sources of protein or carbohydrates or those which are less common in manufactured food, to avoid any allergens which your cat may react to.
 The food is likely to be energy-dense, which means your cat can eat smaller portions and still get everything they need from their food—particularly important if they are recovering or find eating difficult.